Problem¶

 - I have bisect for binary search on list: bisect right find the insert point at right most position in a small -> large sorted order list.
 Here we have reverse order (eg [1,1,0,0]) list, so I need to use a modification

-to sort array : Instead of sorting the count directly, I create a new index arrayindex
+sortandsortKeyto sort array : Instead of sorting the count directly, I create a new index arrayindex, and sort on the index list directly by the value ofcountinstead.

 class Solution: